mvilrokx/autd-js-front-end-dev-guide/chapter-6/README.md

   })
 ```

-As soon as you save this (and you are still "watching" your tests), you will see that this fails your test, it should be nice and red.
-We now have to add the code to our module to make this test pass and become green again which is why this is also known as red-green testing.
+As soon as you save this (and you are still "watching" your tests), you will see that this fails your test.
+It should be nice and red.
+We now have to add the code to our module to make this test pass and become green again, which is why this is also known as red-green testing.
 Open up ```sayHello.js``` and replace the content with:

 ```JavaScript
 const sayHello = (name = 'Mark') => `Hello ${name.charAt(0).toUpperCase() + name.slice(1).toLowerCase()}`